deoluoyinlola/automation-with-bash-and-python/python/README.md

 | TF manages state of the infrastructure, so TF knows the current state | Python doesn't have a state and is not idempotent |
 | TF knows the difference of current and your configured/desired state | In TF you declare the end result, while in Python you need to explicitly write what you want to do (imperative) |
 | TF is idempotent (multiple execution of same config file, will aways result in same end result) | Python is more low level, so it's more flexible and you can write very complex logic: Monitoring, BackUps, Scheduled Task |

+## Some Basic Modules
+Battery included - Module for almost everything
+The following are installed by default(for details, check https://doc.python.org/3/library);
+os - interact with operating system sys - functions and variable, create directories in pipeline re - regular expression matching, patterns and strings, shorten and speed-up code subprocess - spawn new process
+Platform - Device, OS, Version, Python smptplib - send emails with SMTP
+The following need to be installed;
+Requests - http request (learn more at https://pypi.org/project/requests) Beautiful Soup - Scrape info from web pages (learn more at https://pypi.org/project/beautifulsoup4) Fabric - (learn more at fabfile.org)